GTPB/IBIP19/pages/Proteogenomics.md

 - _Non-canonical genetic product_: Peptide or protein produced from regions of the genome that are canonically non-coding.

+## Legend

+You will find the following icons throughout the text:

+* :pencil2: : You need to do something
+* :thought_balloon: : A question to trigger your attention on an important point of detail.
+Clicking the icon takes you to the answer.
+* :speech_balloon: : Something you might want to discuss with someone else (or yourself).

 ## Tutorials

 - [Novel peptides](proteogenomics/novel_peptides.md): mapping proteomics results to non-coding regions of the genome.